View Johnny Hazzard's Obituary on Star-Telegram.com and share memories

 |

-Johnny Hazzard FORT WORTH -- Johnny Hazzard made a peaceful transition on November 5, 2019.
+Johnny Hazzard FORT WORTH--Johnny Hazzard made a peaceful transition on Tuesday, Nov.
+5, 2019.
 CELEBRATION OF LIFE: 2 p.m.
-Saturday in the chapel of Serenity Funerals and Cremations 4725 Vermont Avenue, the Reverend officiating.
+Saturday in the chapel of Serenity Funerals & Cremations, 4725 Vermont Ave.
 Burial: 2:30 p.m.
-Monday in the Dallas/Fort Worth National Cemetery, with honors.
+Monday in Dallas-Fort Worth National Cemetery, with honors.
 Mr. Hazzard served honorably in the United States Army.
-SURVIVORS: Left in the care of the Almighty his daughter Harracane Brooks, sister Joyce Hazzard Easley, two grandchildren, nieces, nephews, other relatives and friends.
+SURVIVORS: Left in the care of the Almighty, his daughter, Harracane Brooks; sister, Joyce Hazzard Easley; two grandchildren; nieces; nephews; other relatives; and friends.